-If you’re having trouble finding a reputable ¾ home or transitional living program, ask your addiction treatment provider for recommendations.
+If you’re having trouble finding a reputable ¾ home or transitional living program in Austin, ask your addiction treatment provider for recommendations.
 They should be able to help you find a transitional living program that meets your needs and may even be able to help you enroll.

 What Does Eudaimonia Recovery Homes Offer?

 Instead of the terms “halfway house” or “sober living halfway house,” we use terms like sober living homes and transitional housing to refer to our services at Eudaimonia Recovery Homes.
 The services we provide include: